mainmatter/mainmatter.com/src/posts/2020-06-17-failing-and-winning-at-planning-software-projects.md

 title: "Failing (and winning) at planning software projects"
 authorHandle: marcoow
 tags: process
-bio: "Founder and Managing Director of simplabs"
+bio: "Founder and Managing Director of Mainmatter"
 description:
   "Marco Otte-Witte gives detailed advice on planning software projects and scoping as well as preparing work in an iterative process."